fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 .. note::

-	Setting the Column Size will not accurately reflect itself in the Editoir.
+	Setting the Column Size will not accurately reflect itself in the Editor.
 To see the best results, always save your survey and Preview it.

 1st Column Static